-You can download no-charge and paid apps from Google Play on your Android phone.
+You can download no-charge and paid apps from Google Play on your Android phone or tablet.
 We recommend that you get apps from Google Play, but you can also get them from other sources.

-Your phone has a security setting (Google Play Protect) that checks for potentially harmful apps, warns you and removes apps if necessary.
+Your Android device has a security setting (Google Play Protect) that checks for potentially harmful apps, warns you and removes apps if necessary.
 Learn how to help protect against harmful apps.

 - Open Google Play.

-- On your phone, use the Play Store app .
+- On your device, use the Play Store app .

 - On your computer, go to play.google.com.

 - Find an app that you want.

 - To check that the app is reliable, find out what other people are saying about it.

 - Under the app's title, check the star ratings and the number of downloads.

-- To read individual reviews, scroll to the 'Reviews' section.
+- To read individual reviews, scroll to the 'Ratings and reviews' section.

 - When you pick an app, tap Install (for no-charge apps) or the app's price.